Welcome to FullContact!

 FullContact is a powerful contact management tool that helps you stay fully connected with your contacts.
 As a centralized database, FullContact syncs together all of your address books, merges duplicates, and adds more complete and enriched contact information from the web.
 FullContact lets you keep all your contacts synchronized and up-to-date on your phone, desktop, and even in your Gmail.
 Download our apps and you’ll be able to access your contacts everywhere you need them.

 This guide serves as a resource for getting started with our Mac App.
 We outline the first things to do as a new user, best practice actions to take, and how to become a power user.
 Welcome aboard!

-Before you dive into this guide, sign up for one of our free weekly Getting Started webinars.
-In a live, community setting, hear from one of our Customer Success Advocates.
-You’ll learn new tips and tricks while asking questions along the way.
+Before you dive into this guide, download and watch our Getting Started webinar.
+You'll hear from one of our Customer Success Advocates and learn new tips and tricks.
 Prepare to become a FullContact power user!